Dmither/Web-features/README.md

 - add menu copy above the header (menu-mobile)
 - copy menu style to menu-mobile
-- change menu-selector in js to menu-mobile !Important!
+- change menu-selector in js to menu-mobile
+!!!
 All content must be wrap in relative div
+!!!
+Add z-index in menu-links

 ### Style checkbox and radio-buttons
 1. Create html base: